 DISCLAIMER: MoneyAware cannot in any way guarantee the success or safety implications of the above mentioned money-making tips.
 This article, while written with an intent to provide helpful ideas to increase income, is also written for entertainment purposes.

 We strongly encourage clients and subscribers to declare all additional income to Her Majesty’s Revenue and Customs (HMRC).

-Check out 10 of our weird and wonderful tips on SlideShare!
+You can also check out 10 of these weird and wonderful tips on SlideShare.